SmoothTurtle872/loop-lib/README.md

 **IMPORTANT** The loop index counts down rather than counting up

 **NOTE** For examples check the sample folder inside the datapack, you can also run them to see how they work

+**NOTE** You can modify the current loop state, allowing you to make things like while loops